felinx/djinn/README.md

 ## License

 djinn is under Apache 2.0 license.
+See the [LICENSE](LICENSE) file for details.